 Through the Office of Student Affairs, the Dyson Wellness Center and Office of Human Resources as well as other campus departments and offices, North Central College provides a variety of alcohol and drug abuse prevention and intervention programs administered and designed to educate about, prevent and reduce alcohol and other drug use/abuse at North Central College.
 A campus-community alcohol and other drug coalition meets regularly to discuss current substance abuse related issues and trends.
 North Central College's policy is distributed to all students, staff and faculty on an annual basis.
 A comprehensive review of the alcohol and drug programs is made biennially during even years.
-For more information concerning current programs, interventions and policies, contact Tatiana Sifri, the Director of the Dyson Wellness Center, at tsifri@noctrl.edu, 630-637-5550, Steve Weaver, Assistant Dean of Students at sgweaver@noctrl.edu, 630-637-5993, or Mary Spreitzer, Assistant Vice President for Human Resources at mspreitzer@noctrl.edu, 630-637-5754.
+For more information concerning current programs, interventions and policies, contact Tatiana Sifri, the Director of the Dyson Wellness Center, at tsifri@noctrl.edu, 630-637-5550, Steve Weaver, Dean of Students at sgweaver@noctrl.edu, 630-637-5993, or Sharon Merrill, Assistant Vice President for Human Resources at semerrill@noctrl.edu630-637-5718.